Demonstrators gather in cities and outside election offices amid election tensions

 "This is what you see when people fear that their rights are being taken away from them," Rich Garella of Protect Our Vote Philly told CNN affiliate WPVI.

-Other citizens gathered in liberal enclaves like New York, Seattle and Los Angeles in calls to count every vote.
+Other people gathered in liberal enclaves like New York, Seattle and Los Angeles in calls to count every vote.

 In New York, at least 30 people were arrested as the NYPD said people "attempted to hijack a peaceful protest by lighting fires, throwing garbage and eggs in Manhattan."